A calm mom means a calm baby

 Moms are not infallible

 Perhaps the most important lesson I learned from my mom is that she isn’t perfect.
-I don’t do everything the way she did; in fact we’ve done quite a bit of the opposite of how my mom raised her kids.
+I don’t do everything the way she did; in fact we’ve done the opposite of how my mom raised her kids.
 There’s often this notion that parents are always right and that they need to fulfill expectations because of that title.
 But my expectations of her as a mom run tandem with my understanding that she too is human.
 And this realization is freeing for me—as a mom to my own toddler—knowing that I won’t and can never be perfect.

 Happy Mother’s Day to all you extraordinary moms!
 So much of what we do not only benefits our own families, but our wider communities as well.
 We really do have the most difficult job with the highest stakes, but one that is most rewarding and simply the best.